opeyemitechpro/my-projects/docs/devops_projects/10micro.md

     - [x] Provision an ec2 instance of type `t2.large` (You can easily set a different instance type in the `terraform.tfvars` file)
     - [x] Provision the ec2 instance in the default VPC
     - [x] Configure the security group to expose (1) all the required ports for this project.
 The required ports are: 22, 25, 80, 443, 465, 8080, 9000 and 9100.
-(The ports and their descriptions are listed in the `terraform.tfvars` file) { .annotate }
+(The ports and their descriptions are listed in the `terraform.tfvars` file)
     - [x] Create an AWS Key-Pair file and download the file unto your terraform working directory on your local machine _(the folder from where you initiated the terraform apply command)_
     - [x] Using the included Bash script _(in the user_data field)_, it will bootstrap and install the following: